wohaco/despace/niac_program.md

 Helds an annual symposium since 2012: <https://www.nasa.gov/content/niac-symposium>

-The NIAC Program nurtures visionary ideas that could transform future NASA missions with the creation of breakthroughs — radically better or entirely new aerospace concepts — while engaging America's innovators & entrepreneurs as partners in the journey.
+The NIAC Program nurtures visionary ideas that could transform future NASA missions with the creation of breakthroughs — radically better or entirely new aerospace concepts — while engaging America’s innovators & entrepreneurs as partners in the journey.
 NIAC projects study innovative, technically credible, advanced concepts that could one day “Change the Possible” in aerospace.

 **NIAC studies:**